chiefonboarding/ChiefOnboarding/docs/Howto.md

 ![resources edit](static/resources-edit.png)

 We already covered the title, tags and content part - they are the same as with the todo/preboarding items.
 Something new here is the 'Chapters' part.
 The name already gives it away, you can create chapters in these resources.
 This comes in handy when you want to split information a bit more (in the event that headers aren't enough).
 By default, you can't really check if the new hire indeed read/understood what was in the chapter.
-To solve that, you could turn the resource into a course (see the switch 'This is a course').
+To solve that, you could turn the resource into a course (see the switch 'Is a course item').
 If you enable that, your new hire will have to go through the resource chapter by chapter.
 You could also add questions in between the chapters, so you can check their knowledge.
 You will be able to see the answer that they filled in on your side.
 The chapter with a question mark icon before it are these test.
 They can only consist of multiple choice questions.
 You can also pick or create a category to separate the multiple resources for your new hire.

 ### Introduction items